ridhomain/dcdc/diary.md

     *   These methods use `panicGuardMutex` for thread-safe updates to failure count and timestamp, with logging.

 *   **Subtask 8.3: Integrate Failure Detection Logic into Consumer or Supervisor (Done)**
-    *   Integrated calls to `incrementConsecutiveFailures()` in `processEvent` upon NACK-worthy systemic errors (transform system error, dedupStore failure, publisher failure).
+    *   Integrated calls to `incrementConsecutiveFailures()` in `ProcessEvent` upon NACK-worthy systemic errors (transform system error, dedupStore failure, publisher failure).
-    *   Integrated calls to `resetConsecutiveFailures()` in `processEvent` upon successful message ACK (or successful processing before ACK attempt).
+    *   Integrated calls to `resetConsecutiveFailures()` in `ProcessEvent` upon successful message ACK (or successful processing before ACK attempt).

 *   **Subtask 8.4: Trigger Fatal Log and Pod Restart on Threshold Breach (Done)**
     *   Modified `incrementConsecutiveFailures()` to check if `time.Since(firstProcessingFailureTimestamp)` exceeds the configured `KeyPanicGuardFailureThresholdDuration`.